Will the government default? Everything you need to know about the debt ceiling — and how it could impact you

 5. The Fed could derail its plans to fight inflation and focus on fighting a financial crisis

 It’s often the Fed’s job to keep markets functioning.
 If credit markets were to seize up, the Fed might temporarily sideline its quest to battle inflation in place of policies that can help revive markets.

 “Whatever extraordinary measures the Fed would take on could mean that then they take a step away from their fight against inflation,” Maleyev says.
 “If the Fed is taking its foot off the brake to focus on something else, inflation could come back up.”

 Even if the debt ceiling is raised in time, Americans could feel financial pain

 During a similar 2013 debt ceiling standoff, yields on the Treasury securities that were nearing maturity rose between 21-46 basis points, in addition to stock markets experiencing volatility, according to a Fed analysis.
 The average 30-year fixed rate mortgage in the U.S. climbed nearly 124 basis points in the year, according to data from Freddie Mac.

-Americans looking to backstop their finances will want to make sure they focus on building up an emergency savings, even if it means cutting back on discretionary spending to free up some cash.
+Americans will want to focus on what they can and cannot control.
+They can’t do much about the gridlock between Washington lawmakers, but they can backstop their finances as much as possible.
+Focus on building up an emergency savings, even if it means cutting back on discretionary spending to free up some cash.
 Investors will want to take a long-term mindset and not overreact to short-term events in Washington that hope to be resolved.